samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 ***Trade: Stock Armory.*** When you issue the [Trade](#Trade) order to this facility, you commission the facility’s hireling to stock the Armory with armor, [Shields](/equipment/8-shield), weapons, and ammunition.
 This equipment costs you 100 GP plus an extra 100 GP for each Bastion Defender in your Bastion.
 If your Bastion has a [Smithy](#Smithy), the total cost is halved.

 While your Armory is stocked, your Bastion Defenders are harder to kill.
-When any event causes you to roll dice to determine if your Bastion loses one or more of its defenders (see “[Bastion Events](#BastionEvents)” at the end of this chapter), roll 1d8 in place of each d6 you would normally roll.
+When any event causes you to roll dice to determine if your Bastion loses one or more of its defenders (see "[Bastion Events](#BastionEvents)" at the end of this chapter), roll 1d8 in place of each d6 you would normally roll.
 When the event is over, the equipment in your Armory is expended regardless of how many Bastion Defenders you have or how many you lost, leaving your Armory depleted until you issue another Trade order to the facility and pay the cost to restock it.

 ---